-BARRIERS ARE USUALLY associated with material obstacles - physical barriers such as fences or walls that hinder or prevent people from getting to where they want to go.
-Overcoming these barriers requires at least additional time and/or effort.
+PHOTO GIZ Liliana Aldana, EDUVIDA OVERCOMING THESE barriers requires at least additional time and /or effort.
 Moreover, material obstacles have a symbolic character.
-A fence - however low and easily accessible it may be - clearly has the meaning of 'No trespassing!' in all cultural and social contexts.
+A fence - however low and easily accessible it may be - clearly has the meaning of "No trespassing!" in all cultural and social contexts.
 The same information may also be conveyed by a sign, in which case the obstacle loses its direct physical/material meaning as a barrier.

-Accessibility may, furthermore, be governed by conventions, requiring people, for instance, to pay admission fees or to prove their right of entry by presenting a valid membership or ID card.
-Barriers may thus be indicative of power relations and hierarchical structures.
+ACCESSIBILITY MAY furthermore be governed by conventions, requiring people, for instance, to pay admission fees or to prove their membership by presenting a valid membership or ID card.
+Barriers may thus also be indicative of power relations and hierarchical structures.
 Barriers can both include and exclude people.
 They can ensure safety and constitute a benefit, while at the same time they may discriminate against people and deny them participation.

 MAYBE ONLY, well, it is not that serious, but I do feel that since we have children with physical disabilities, for example children with paralysis who do not move and everything.
 I do feel, I have seen that I as an adult, even for me it is hard to go down to enter the school because everything is dirt with stones and when it rains, more stones.
 I think that if it is hard for me, it might be even harder for the lady's son, for those who walk a little, or those who come with their devices, it is hard to go up and to come down.
 Another problem is the bathroom because here we have bathrooms in the back, so these might not be matters of life or death but they do put at risk their PHYSICAL INTEGRITY.

+TEACHER

-TEACHER OF INCLUSIVE SCHOOL
+OF INCLUSIVE SCHOOL

-Guatemala; see refie, p.149

-WE ARE HELPING the children with a free school bus paid by the municipality, to help them overcome that barrier, we could say the barrier of distance.
+Guatemala see refie, p.149 WE ARE helping the children with a free school bus paid by the municipality, to help them overcome that barrier, we could say the barrier of distance.
 Transportation is also part of what we were considering as a barrier, we provide free transportation in the morning, at noon and in the afternoon for those who study in THE AFTERNOONS.

 MUNICIPAL AUTHORITY, CASE OF INCLUSIVE SCHOOL

-Guatemala; see refie, p.184
+> Guatemala see refie, p.184

+2 EXEMPLARY RESEARCH ACTIVITIES

+WHEN EXAMINING the potential barriers

+that deny children and

+adolescents access

+to school1, different

+usually distinguished

+dimensions are

+in research: